An annual tradition, Trial Eights provides some of the most thrilling racing of the season.

 Where can I watch?

 If you’re in London, then the best place to watch is in Putney.
-London Rowing Club, Putney will be playing host to spectators looking for a fantastic vantage point on the balcony overlooking the start as well as a warm fire, refreshments and a big screen with the live stream.
+To join us at Thames Rowing Club, Putney, please click here to purchase a £5 ticket for the day.
+Thames RC will be playing host to spectators looking for a fantastic vantage point on the balcony overlooking the start as well as a warm fire, refreshments and a big screen with the live stream.

 Yep, that’s right, there’s also a live stream of the action that can be watched free from anywhere in the world.